ezzing/3DLayout-documentation/3-Communication.md

     }

-## Functions to send info from 3DLayout
+## Functions to send info to the 3DLayout

 ### CustomAlert event